zaiisao/Documentation/en/Recording/recording_integrate_cpp.md

    </tbody>
    </table>

+6. Prepare the required libraries:
+      - Add the include folder to your project.
+      - Add the lib folder to your project and make sure the libRecordingEngine.a file is connected to the project.
+5. Ensure that your compiler is gcc 4.4+.
 2. Open the following TCP ports: 1080 and 8000.
 3. Open the following UDP ports:
    - Duplex ports: 1080, 4000 to 4030, 8000, 9700, and 25000.
    - Simplex downlink ports used by the recording processes.